 The dollar in Chile closed in negative territory thanks to the inflation data from the United States, which was lower than expected and weakened the value of the greenback internationally.
-The superpower’s July Consumer Price Index (CPI) put on hold the idea that the US Federal Reserve would focus on curbing inflation with more aggressive rate hikes and no longer worry about an economic downturn.
+The superpower’s July Consumer Price Index (CPI) put on hold the idea that the US Federal Reserve would focus on curbing inflation with more aggressive rate hikes and no longer worry regarding an economic downturn.

 At the close of trading, the dollar was down $14.78 from yesterday’s close and is trading at a value of $889.50. its lowest level since July 22.
 Before this, the United States currency recorded a losing streak of three consecutive days, where it accumulated a loss of $29.41.

-“It could perfectly continue the fall in the coming days if there are more signs of being close to an inflationary ceiling in the United States,” says the head of trading studies at Capitaria, Ricardo Bustamante.
+“It might perfectly continue the fall in the coming days if there are more signs of being close to an inflationary ceiling in the United States,” says the head of trading studies at Capitaria, Ricardo Bustamante.

 While the senior analyst at Libertex, Ángel Rubilar, states that “it is likely that the price will consolidate below $900, taking into account that the greatest pressure is international, at the moment, and that a weakened dollar encourages the acquisition of copper, which adds further downward momentum.
 On the other hand, we will have greater protagonism from the social political sector as the vote in September approaches.”